DheerajVarshney19/weather-app/README.md

-Now start command prompt from this directory. now type - "npm install". it will install all the packages required for this app. now run this command - node app.js -a address_of_the_place For more info u can help
+Now start command prompt from this directory. now type - "npm install". it will install all the packages required for this app. now run this command - node app.js -a address_of_the_place For more info u can use help
 "node app.js -h"